New curtains can really update your room! I’m sharing the best tips for buying curtains that will give your windows a custom look for less!

 5. Choose lined curtains.

-Panels with blackout lining are great options for bedrooms where privacy is important.
-They block out natural light if you need to sleep during daylight hours.
+Blackout curtains made with blackout lining are a great option for extra light control in bedrooms where privacy is important.
+They also block light if you need to sleep during daylight hours.

 6. Decide what you want your window treatments to do for the design of your room.

-7. Choose a drapery header style that looks custom.
+7. When buying window treatments, choose a drapery header style that looks custom.

 8. Sometimes no window treatment at all is the best option.